 There has been a lot of misunderstanding about Duke's relicensing proposal for managing Keowee and Jocassee.

 There have been rumors that Duke wants to, “lower the lake 10 feet.”
 This is not true.

 Please see this document from Duke Energy called, “Focus on Keowee Lake Levels.”
 This plan deals with conditions of extreme drought while protecting the electric supply during those times.
 The operating range for Keowee in normal conditions under the new plan would actually be higher than is allowed now.
 The Shoreline

-Managament Guidelines have also changed.
+Managament Guidelines and Shoreline Management Plan have also changed.
 In addition, there are minimal

 vegetative buffer requirements in Oconee County and Pickens County on and near Lake Keowee.